rrajgithub/blockchain-proj/README.md

 Commands to run :

-Open the directory in VS code editor
+-Open the directory in VS code editor

-Goto the main file blockchain.py
+-Goto the main file blockchain.py

-Open the terminal
+-Open the terminal

-Run this main file
+-Run this main file